Ecumenical

 Taylor (Financial Secretary), Daniel

-Jackson (Office Coordinator), Janet
+webscribe), Marilyn Jackson (Office

-and Carolyn Scarr (Secretary &
+Carolyn Scarr (Secretary &

 Program Coordinator).
 You may click